Chapter 1

 Develop skills and build your portfolio

 Project contributions are a fantastic way to build your portfolio.
 You're creating tangible examples of your work that everyone, including potential employers and clients, can see.
-It's like having a living, breathing resume that showcases not just what you can do, but what you've actually done in real-world scenarios.
-More on this in Chapter 9: Building a Personal Brand.
+It's like having a living, breathing resume that showcases not just what you can do, but what you've actually done in real-world scenarios C9: Building a Personal Brand.

 Collaborate and network